|

 in fact the only contemporary selection.
 That same duet was later

-Producer Marcel Prawy also issued several recordings he had made
+Producer Marcel Prawy also issued several recordings on 78 RPM

 |